Our Family Gallery

 • Jessie Kathryn (Shore) Kollenberg, 1912-2000

-Sometime after the death of his wife Iantha in 1880, William moved from Stark County, Illinois to Tarkio, Atchison County, Missouri.
+Sometime after the death of his wife Ianthe in 1880, William moved from Stark County, Illinois to Tarkio, Atchison County, Missouri.
 Correspondence from the early 1890s is addressed to him there.

 When and why William moved there is not presently known.
 His mother Mary Ann Shore-Baker died in 1892.
-His son Albertus, grown to adulthood and married, was living in Tarkio.
-Tarkio, Atchison County, is about 30 miles from Iantha's birthplace in White Cloud, Nodaway County, where she and William were married.
+His son Albertus, grown to adulthood, was living in Tarkio.
+Tarkio, Atchison County, is about 30 miles from Ianthe's birthplace in White Cloud, Nodaway County, where she and William were married.

 William Thomas Shore died on 18 Oct 1898, at age 52.